ghi-electronics/Docs/hardware/legacy_products/gadgeteer/intro.md

 This means you can still use all your beloved .NET Gadgeteer gear with [TinyCLR OS](../../../tinyclr/intro.md).

+The first step needed to use TinyCLR OS is to load the GHI Bootloader v2 onto your mainboard, then use that to load the TinyCLR OS firmware.
+Each mainboard product page includes the needed instructions.
+Once those are loaded, you can start blinking the debug LED, detailed in the next section.

 # Blinking the LED

 > [!Tip]